It looks like I've linked you here myself. Linking people to a blogpost I wrote is often a bit akward, especially at work.

 While my taxonomy is far from exhaustive, I find it extremely useful and refer to it at least once a week.
 As you can see, I also try to list out a number of specific examples of software and systems that implement each capability.

-I’ve uploaded the full taxonomy on github.
-Here are quick links to the latest version in OPML (to import in most mindmapping tools) and TXT.
+I’ve uploaded the full taxonomy on github in OPML (easy to import in most mindmapping tools).